 Emotional Support Pets

-The animals with disabled passengers are allowed to fly without charge in the cabin.
+The pets with disabled passengers are allowed to fly without charge in the cabin.
 Travelers should issue at least 48 hours’ notice to the airline.
 Delta adheres to the Air Carrier Access Act by authorizing passengers to fly without charge in cabins with animals with social assistance or psychiatric care.

-On Delta Airlines Flights, puppies and cats below the age of 4 months as service or emotional support animals will not be admitted on December 18, 2018.
+On Delta Airlines Flights, puppies and cats below the age of 4 months as service or emotional support animals of delta airlines will not be admitted on December 18, 2018.
 Delta Airlines will not be allowed to fly with emotional service animals until 48 hours before departure: veterinary health forms and immunization reports, letters written by a qualified veterinarian or specialist in mental health, and the training signed.

 The animal owners must sign a Training Form indicating their positive behaviour or moral assistance.
 You will include a Veterinarian Health Form and Clinical Mental Health Form.
-See Delta Airline Service and Emotional Support Animals for more information.
+See Delta Airline Service and Emotional pet Support for more information.